#1 of 30 Places to Visit in Dehradun

 #8 of 30 Places to Visit in Dehradun

 Rishikesh is the gateway to the upper Garhwal region and the starting point for the Char Dham pilgrimage (Gangotri, Yamunotri, Badrinath and Kedarnath).
-Rishikesh is situated at an elevation of 356 m above sea level and consists of three distinct areas known as Rishikesh, Swargashram and Muni .....
+Rishikesh is situated at an altitude of 356 m and consists of three distinct areas known as Rishikesh, Swargashram, and Muni Ki Reti.
+Rishikesh has been a part of the legendary Kedarkhand (the present-day Garhwal).
+As per the Skanda Purana, Lord Vishnu appeared here to Raibhya Rishi as Hrishikesh, which means the God of .....

 Distance (From Dehradun): 42 Kms